KennethAduan/kineto-stack/packages/cli/kineto-stack-cli/README.md

 # kineto-stack-cli

-A powerful CLI tool to quickly scaffold KenStack templates for modern web development.
+A powerful CLI tool to quickly scaffold kineto-stack templates for modern web development.
 Choose between Next.js with Mantine or Vite with ShadCN to kickstart your project instantly.

 ## Features